oracal/cv/cv.md

     *MSci Mathematics and Physics (First Class Honours).*

-    -   Advanced mathematical, optimisation and simulation techniques.
-    -   Dissertation involved creating a substantial C application to simulate the chemical and mechanical characteristics of complex carbon nanostructures.

 *  **[Chislehurst and Sidcup Grammar School](http://www.csgrammar.com)** (1998 - 2005)

     *A Levels: Computing A, Maths A, Physics A, Chemistry C.*

-    -   Cedric Morley award for Physics.
-    -   Outstanding A level results award.